Lokhvir/MyPortfolio/README.md

 2 - Fix the id targeting of anchors

+3 - Make a english version of it with a menu button to change language.

-3 - Add new projects and change the layout.
+4 - Add new projects and change the layout.